h-w-h/h-w-h.github.io/about.md

 </div>
 <div class = "featured">
   <center>
-    Outside of academia, I get to spend most of my time with my best friend (pictured).
+    Outside of academia, I get to spend most of my time with my wife and best friend (pictured).
   	Also, two of my favorite hobbies are running and slacklining.
   	<br />
 	<div class="brightness">